-LawHelp Interactive or LHI is a website that helps individuals without lawyers generate legal documents.
-Users complete a questionnaire that guides the assembly of the document.
-Users can save, edit, and print their documents.
+LawHelp Interactive or LHI is a website that helps individuals without lawyers generate legal documents for free.
+Users complete a guided interview that then creates a legal documents packages.
+Users can save, edit, email, and print their documents.
 In some states, users can electronically file their documents from LHI.

 LHI gives people more opportunities to get justice on their own or with the help of advocates.
-In 2017, over a million interviews were served on LHI.
+Every day over 2300 free legal form packages are created through LHI.

 LHI users can fill out court forms and documents for many kinds of legal cases, including: